jyje/portfolio/index.md

 ---
 ## 🎉 Hello, World!

 Welcome!
-I'm **jyje**.
+I'm Jeayoung Jeon (**jyje**).
 I'm software engineer in South Korea and this is my formal portfolio site.
 You can navigate all my records along with my experience and career.
+I wrote details about me as specfic/clear as possible.
+Hope you enjoy it 🥰

 It provides following sections:

 - [Profile]{:.heading.flip-title}
     - My introduction and career overview